adlnet/xAPI-Spec/xAPI.md

 </table>

 The LRS MUST reject with an HTTP 400 error any requests to this resource which:
-* contain both statementId voidedStatementId parameters
+* contain both statementId and voidedStatementId parameters
 * contain statementId or voidedStatementId parameters, and also contain any other parameter besides "attachments" or "format".
 * contain any parameters the LRS does not recognize